 Do they speak English in Vietnam?

-I think the most difficult thing about traveling Vietnam as a US citizen that knows only English is that they speak very very little English.
+I think the most difficult thing about traveling Vietnam as a US citizen that knows only English is that they speak very very little English, Navigating places like Hanoi can be difficult.
 I highly suggest you download an application such as google translate that you can use offline.
 This will make your travels a lot easier if you don’t speak Vietnamese.
 I am not saying everyone doesn’t speak English because if you are in the major cities in the main tourist attractions you will most likely be fine.
 You really only have a difficult time when it really local places like the countrysides and local markets.

 All in all, have a great time on your trip to Vietnam, just keep some of these simple things in mind when traveling.
 If you want to check our FULL VIDEO GUIDE we have that on our YOUTUBE CHANNEL showing you an in-depth guide to all the best and even some of the most unknown local spots!